-Ernst Lubitsch was born in Berlin on January 28, 1892.
+Ernst Lubitsch was one of the fundamental directors in the history of cinema.
+He was born in Berlin on January 28, 1892.
 He was one of the first directors to become a real star in Hollywood and to have a large audience without necessarily relying on the participation of stars in your films.
 His light style, typical of his films of comedy genre, Lubitsch’s touch was defined by Billy Wilder.

 Born into a poor family of German Jews, Lubitsch as a young man tries to make ends meet by selling textiles.
 Then he casually becomes friends with Max Reinhardt, the director of the German theater in Berlin, who gets him work as an extra in shows.
 Then he was hired as an actor and collaborated with Reinhard also in various film productions, where he learned the technique.